Top 10 Suicidal Tendencies Songs

 5. I Saw Your Mommy

-With this next entry we go all the way back to the first album, their self-titled debut from 1983.
+With this next entry, we go all the way back to the first album, their self-titled debut from 1983.
 Despite being a lot less commercially accessible than much of their later material, it sold very well which was no doubt a factor in the band’s future success.
 It received a positive critical reception and has gone on to sell well in consecutive years.
 It was re-recorded ten years later as Still Cyco After All These Years.

 4. Send Me Your Money

 This track is yet another single from Lights…Camera…Revolution!
-It also had a video which received heavy airplay on MTV, notably being featured on Beavis and Butthead.
+It also had a video that received heavy airplay on MTV, notably being featured on Beavis and Butthead.
 It was their only ever single to chart in the UK.
 Despite not being released until 1990 the song was written several years earlier, being a regular staple of their setlist as far back as 1985.

 The track begins with a drum intro and is then followed by one of Trujillo’s funky basslines.
 The riff is re-used from “You’ll Be Sorry” (which is part 2 of the track “Suicides An Alternative”) from the first album.
 The lyrics are about crooked preachers taking money from gullible followers.
 Trujillo performs two impressive bass solos during the song.